Nikkeljohn/python-game/README.md

 ![Difficulty](/assets/dif.png)

-* Forth function ( as per the selection tof the difficulty the game respond to that even the immage of haung man is changed like for E it will be green, for  M it will be yello and for H it will be red)
+* Forth function ( as per the selection tof the difficulty the game respond to that even the letter of haung man is changed like for E it will be green, for  M it will be yellow and for H it will be red)

 as in image below the user has choose the H so his haungman is red